Force, metric, or mass: Disambiguating causes of uniform gravity: Discussion

-Finally, the depletion of the Higgs VEV by matter may already be evidenced by distortions of galaxy spectralgraphs.
-For a given spectral line, a radial~$(r)$ mass shifts compound with azimuthal~$(\theta)$ Doppler shifts to give $\Delta f=f(r)[\beta_s+\beta_\theta (r)\sin\iota\cos\theta]$, where $c\beta_s$ is the mean velocity of the galaxy whose inclination is $\iota$.
-Lopsidedness of this type have been observed while not satisfactorily explained for $>50\%$ galaxies \cite{Shostak74,Cohen79,Baldwin80,Bosma81a,Richter94,Rubin99,Bournaud05,Jog2009,Van2011lopsidedness,Andersen2013}.
+The Higgs expectation value profile realized in nature remains to be measured.
+In the Standard Model, the Higgs VEV is assumed to be a constant throughout the spacetime.
+This is probably a good approximation a few hours after the Big Bang and away from compact astrophysical bodies \cite{Shi2021nonperturbative}.
+However, beyond the Standard Model, if $\langle\phi\rangle$ is not the result of spontaneous symmetry breaking, then its profiles are more open.
+As a speculation, notice that a locally depleted $\langle\phi\rangle$ may lead to distortions of galaxy spectralgraphs.
+For a given spectral line, a radial mass shift compounded with an azimuthal Doppler shift gives $\Delta f=f(r)[\beta_0+\beta_\theta (r)\sin\iota\cos\theta]$, where $\beta_0$ is the mean velocity of the galaxy whose inclination is $\iota$.
+Lopsidedness of this type have been observed, while not satisfactorily explained, for $>50\%$ galaxies \cite{Shostak74,Cohen79,Baldwin80,Bosma81a,Richter94,Rubin99,Bournaud05,Jog2009,Van2011lopsidedness,Andersen2013}.
+A local depletion of $\langle\phi\rangle$ could also contribute to the confinement of gases and stars and mimic effects of dark matter halos.

-In summary, nonconstant Higgs VEV can mimic some but not all aspects of GR, and may explain, at least in part, the observed dark energy, dark matter, Hubble tension, and lopsidedness of galaxy spectrographs.
-Discrepancies between GR and Higgs VEV effects, albeit minuscule on Earth, may be used to disambiguate causes of gravity, which may involve both mechanisms.
+In summary, a nonconstant Higgs expectation value introduces a universal mass gradient that mimics some but not all aspects of general relativity.
+By comparing force, metric, and mass, it is shown that although their effects may coincide, the causes of apparent accelerations may be disambiguated by observing trajectories of particles with different initial conditions, or measuring photon frequency shifts using clocks whose rates are not proportional to the Higgs expectation value.
+On Earth scale, the expected discrepancies are minuscule, so it is challenging to use laboratory experiments to determine whether a nonconstant Higgs expectation value plays any role.
+If the Higgs expectation value turns out to have spacetime dependencies, then it may lead to effects that resemble dark energy and dark matter, and contribute to Hubble tension and lopsidedness of galaxy spectrographs.